Bachelor of Information Technology

 A Bachelor of Information Technology (abbreviations BIT or BInfTech) is an undergraduate academic degree that generally requires three to five years of study.
-While the degree has a major focus on computers and technology, it differs from a Computer Science degree in that students are also expected to study management and information science, and there are reduced requirements for mathematics.
+While the degree has a major focus on computers and technology, it differs from a Bachelor of Computer Science in that students are also expected to study management and information science, and there are reduced requirements for mathematics.

 International variations

 Australia

 In BIT is a three-year or four-year undergraduate degree.